SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/follow-up/index.md

 If the status is still sent **Sent** (and not **Read by recipient**) after a few days, you should send out a reminder.
 If you are sending out an invitation to an event or a seminar for example, it is good to resend and remind those recipients who did not open and read your first mailing.
 You can create a new target list to resend your mailing.

-Once you've filtered out the recipients you wish to follow up on, you can [export all recipients to a selection or a project][2].
+After you have filtered out the recipients you wish to follow up on, you can [export all recipients to a selection or a project][2].
 You can follow up on your recipients from this selection or Project.

 ## How can I follow up?